-Maio is known as the secluded island….
-Despite being close to the capital it is not yet blessed with the same transport links that some of the other islands have.
-There are no direct flights or boats, everything comes via the capital city Praia.
+Maio Cape Verde is known as the secluded island….
+Despite being close to the capital city it is not yet blessed with the same transport links that some of the other islands have.
+There are no direct international flights or boats, everything comes via the capital city Praia.
 However, although Maio is a little harder to get to than the main tourist locations such as Sal and Boa Vista, the rewards are great.
 Although poor and quite basic this island has an addictive charm all of its own that is hard to pinpoint.
-Could it be the endless empty beaches, the sleepy towns, the abundance of nature, the friendly islanders or the overwhelming calm tranquillity…
+Could it be the endless empty beaches, the sleepy towns, the abundance of nature, the friendly islanders or the overwhelming calm tranquillity…?

 Live music plays a big part in Cape Verdean culture and is often performed live around the island.
 Tibau Tavares a local man has recently become increasingly visible within the Cape Verdean music scene.
 An exceptional composer and guitarist, Tibau is one of the most important names in what is being referred to as new Cape Verdean music, a mix of traditional and modern dance.
-During your stay you will experience the subtle rhythms and the delicate melodies of the mornas and the driving waves of the funana will seep into you.
+During your stay you will experience the subtle rhythms and the delicate melodies of the mornas also the driving waves of the funana will seep into you.
 Eventually you get hooked to it and find yourself wanting more.

 Eating out is quite inexpensive.
 There is a good selection of sea food that ranges from 600cve approx €5 (plain grilled fish) to 1500cve approx €13 for something like prawns or special dishes, lobster maybe a bit more if it is available.
-Beef is a little more scarce and isn’t their speciality but you can find it for about €800.
+Beef is a little more scarce and isn’t their speciality, but you can find it for about €800.
 Chicken and eggs are plentiful and inexpensive and you can also eat goat.
 Whilst there you should try the local Cape Verdean cuisine of cachupa (slow boiled stew of hominy corn, beans, vegetables, spices and marinated pork or tuna) or buzio (a large shell fish)

 The climate is tropical and dry.
 The average daytime temperature remains around 25°C and whilst there are highs and lows the changes do not exceed 10°C (Min 15°C Max 35°C).
 The sea temperature is between 23°C in February and up to 27°C in September (several degrees warmer than the Canaries).
 The northeast trade winds are at their strongest between January & April.
 The rest of the year the wind is variable from calm to moderate.
 Rainfall is very rare; it doesn’t normally rain at all between November & August.
-From mid August to mid October it is hot, humid with the occasional heavy shower.
+From mid August to mid October it is hot and humid with the occasional heavy shower.

-In conclusion… There are long stretches of perfect white sandy beaches, quiet towns, warm clear waters with very little commercialism and friendliest locals anywhere in Cape Verde.
+There are long stretches of perfect white sandy beaches, quiet towns, warm clear waters with very little commercialism and friendliest locals anywhere in Cape Verde.
 This is the perfect ‘away from it all’ destination where time seems to stand still.
 Despite its isolation Maio is a beautiful island to visit and the perfect place to enjoy long uninterrupted walks along the deserted beaches.
-At the right time of year you are likely to see turtles, whales, flying fish and dolphins.
+At the right time of year you are likely to see turtles, whales, flying fish and possibly dolphins.
 If you want to get away from it all and experience the real Cape Verde for sure this is the right place for you…